Haines House

 Haines was not the only prominent occupant of the home.
 Dr. William Carpenter and his wife Lenora lived there and used part of the first floor as Dr. Carpenter’s office.
 A side entrance for patients to enter the office still remains.
 In addition to serving as the town physician/surgeon, Dr. Carpenter also served as Polk County Coroner (1917-1918, 1929-1936), and briefly served as Mayor of Altoona in 1934.

 Other owners of the home have helped to preserve its history.
-For the last 50 years, the Woodward family has owned the home.
-The home is one of the most historically significant homes in the City of Altoona, and one of the most historically intact.
+The Woodward family has owned the home for most of the last 50 years.
+The home is one of the most historically significant in the City of Altoona and one of the most historically intact.
 As such, the Altoona Area Historical Society is hoping to purchase this home to continue its preservation, while sharing the stories of Altoona’s past, and serving as an educational and community facility.
 This will serve as the home for arts, culture, and history in the Altoona area.
 Plans include a full renovation, maintaining the historical significance of the building, and its grounds.
 Modern amenities will be added to make the facility operational and up to code.

 The Plan